chalmersplasmatheory/DREAM/doc/sphinx/source/intro.rst

 Introduction
 ============
-The **Thermal Quench Simulator** TQS is designed to simulate runaway electron generation during a tokamak disruption.
+The **Thermal Quench Simulator** DREAM is designed to simulate runaway electron generation during a tokamak disruption.